Visitors Guide C

 There are Avis and Budget offices on Rarotonga.
 Avis has offices in Avarua and at the airport (open for all international flights), Budget has offices at the airport, in Avarua, Muri, the Edgewater Resort and opposite the Rarotongan Beach Resort & Spa.
 There are also a few local firms that rent cars and scooters.
 Driving is on the left-hand side of the road and drivers need to get a Cook Islands driver’s licence from the police station in Avarua ($10 on producing your own licence).

-Also known as Ati’s Castaway Beach Villas these are villas on a lovely stretch of beach near Arorangi village.
+Castaway Resort’s villas are on a lovely stretch of beach near Arorangi village.
 There’s a range of accommodation from garden to beachfront and all are self-contained with shops nearby.
-It’s a warm, friendly and welcoming place thanks to Scottish owners Cameron and Dorothy Robertson.
-There’s a restaurant/bar by the pool and they throw an excellent Sunday BBQ.
+It’s a warm, friendly and welcoming place with a restaurant/bar by the pool.

 Cook Islands culture and dance can be seen at the many and varied Island Nights and particularly during the annual Constitutional Celebrations.
 Sunday Church could be classified as a ‘ceremony’.